Co-Axis Secures S$1.25 Million In Catalytic Capital To Scale Climate And Health Solutions In Asia

 Since being launched at the Philanthropy Asia Summit (PAS) in April 2024, Co-Axis now has about 100 impact opportunities from over 40 countries on its platform.
 It works with a range of partners across the Temasek Trust ecosystem to offer:

-Catalytic Capital for Climate and Health (“C3H”) is a catalytic vehicle by Temasek Trust that provides capital to innovative, early-stage companies in Climate, Health, and their intersection.
+Catalytic Capital for Climate and Health ('C3H') is a catalytic vehicle by Temasek Trust that provides capital to innovative, early-stage companies in Climate, Health, and their intersection.
 C3H focuses on companies that deliver tangible impact through bold, scalable solutions.
 Its activities are anchored by Temasek Trust's impact areas of Planet, People, Peace, and Progress.
-Follow C3H on for updates.About Co-Axis
+Follow C3H on

 Legal Disclaimer: